Compliance Framework Mapping for Privacy-Preserving Spatial Systems

 Step 1: Spatial Asset Inventory & Sensitivity Calibration

-Before any cryptographic routing or federated aggregation occurs, engineering teams must establish a quantitative baseline for spatial risk.
-Catalog all geospatial assets, coordinate reference systems (CRS), attribute schemas, and temporal sampling frequencies.
-Each dataset requires granular privacy weighting to dictate downstream noise injection levels and aggregation boundaries.
+Before any cryptographic routing or federated aggregation occurs, establish a quantitative baseline for spatial risk.
+Catalog all geospatial assets, coordinate reference systems, attribute schemas, and temporal sampling frequencies.
+Each dataset requires granular privacy weighting to dictate downstream noise-injection levels and aggregation boundaries.

-Applying Spatial Sensitivity Scoring Models enables teams to compute composite risk scores that account for quasi-identifier density, spatial resolution, and temporal persistence.
-These scores directly drive epsilon (ε) allocation in DP mechanisms and determine whether coordinate-level perturbation, grid-based aggregation, or synthetic trajectory generation is required.
+Applying the spatial sensitivity scoring models lets teams compute composite risk scores that account for quasi-identifier density, spatial resolution, and temporal persistence.
+These scores directly drive epsilon allocation in DP mechanisms and determine whether coordinate-level perturbation, grid-based aggregation, or synthetic trajectory generation is required.

 import geopandas as gpd